hashicorp/vault-benchmark/README.md

 This benchmark tests the performance of logins using the AppRole auth method.

+Configuration Options
+- `pct_approle_login`: percent of requests that are approle logins

 ```
 $ ./benchmark-vault -pct_approle_login=100
 op             count   rate          throughput    mean       95th%       99th%       successRatio